Article at a Glance:

 - Loss of balance or coordination

-While these medications are similar in many ways, the most significant difference between Xanax and Ativan is the way each medication is processed by the body.
-Ativan has a slightly longer active time than Xanax, with the effects of the medication peaking between one and six hours after consumption.
-Once Xanax is ingested, its effects peak within 1-2 hours.
+The most significant difference between Xanax and Ativan is the way each medication is processed by the body.
+Ativan has a slightly longer active time than Xanax, as Ativan’s effects peak within two to six hours after consumption.
+Once Xanax is consumed, its effects peak within one to two hours.

-The half-lives of each substance, or the amount of time required for the concentration of the drug in the body to be reduced by half, also vary significantly.
-While the average half-life of Ativan is between 14 and 15 hours, Xanax’s average half-life typically falls between 11 and 12 hours.
+The half-life of each substance, or the amount of time required for a drug’s concentration to be reduced by half in the body, also varies significantly.
+The average half-life of Ativan is 10–20 hours, while the average half-life of Xanax typically falls between 12 and 15 hours.

 What They Treat

-Both Ativan and Xanax are used to treat anxiety.
-But these medicines can be used for other reasons.
-For example, Ativan is also approved for use as a sedative prior to an operation.
-Xanax can be used to ease panic attacks.
+Both Ativan and Xanax are used to treat anxiety, but these medicines can also be used for other reasons.
+For example, Ativan is also approved for use as a pre-surgery sedative.

 Both drugs have several off-label uses for other conditions or problems, including: